 We all know how important it is to go to the Dr’s for a checkup to make sure everything is running smoothly.
 Well the same goes for our cars!
 When a car is designed, manufacturers set out a service schedule for the car, which they believe will keep it running reliably and safely.

-If you are unsure about what type of Service your car requires then be sure to check the guide book as this will have all of the relevant details in it.
+If you are unsure about what type of service your car requires then be sure to check your manufacturer guide book as this will have all of the relevant details in it.